 It’s no secret that regular text messages (SMS/MMS) and calls can be easily intercepted by your carrier – as this is something that happens around the world.
-Depending on where you live, your carrier (as well as your Internet service provider, by the way) either has the means to collect your data on-demand or this data logging happens automatically (if we’re talking about mandatory data retention policies).
+Depending on where you live, your carrier (and your Internet service provider, by the way) either have the means to collect your data on-demand, or this data logging happens automatically (if we’re talking about mandatory data retention policies).
 However, this doesn’t mean that you must give up on your privacy.
 As a solution to this problem, apps offering encrypted communication have appeared across iOS and Android app stores.
 And in this article, we will check one of those.
 So, welcome to our review of the Signal Messenger app!

 Signal comes with a reputation for offering the ultimate encrypted messaging experience.
 It allows you to anonymize your messaging, as well as audio and video calls.
 It promises to respect your privacy by not collecting a single file about you – while providing end-to-end encryption.
 So, how good is this application?
 Can you truly secure your messaging via Signal?
 We’ll answer all those questions, and then some more.
 So, let’s begin, shall we?

 |Unique Features||End-to-end encryption; Open-source; Replaces your SMS app (on Android); No in-app purchases.|

 To help our readers make informed decisions, we tend to produce in-depth reviews.
 This is going to be the case with this review as well.
 So, in case you don’t have the time to read this entire article, we’ve prepared a table giving you the most important highlights.

 |Pros||Powered by the Signal Protocol; No PII data logging; Encrypts messages and calls; 100% free-of-charge.|

 |Cons||Its UI could be further simplified; Verification via phone numbers only.|